 - Week 4: written assessment tasks and job placement.

-Degree Requirements: A 4-year BA college degree is not a core entry requirement to enroll for this course.
+Degree Requirements: A 4-year BA college degree is not a core entry requirement to enrol for this course.

 Class Size & Facilities: